TACC/filemanager/README.md

 SFTP client.
 The general feeling among the group was that a dual panel, drag-and-drop interface was much less imposing than a full blown desktop explorer clone.

-The TGFM manages the user's credential for them providing single sign on in the portal, then delegated authentication to the remote machines.
+The XFM manages the user's credential for them providing single sign on in the portal, then delegated authentication to the remote machines.
 The method for doing this is essentially the same as in the GSI-SSHTerm applet.
 "The portlet relies on the OGCE ProxyManager service for in-memory proxy credentials and passes these credentials to the applet in string form using the "sshterm.gsscredential" applet parameters.
 So, as long as you can get a credential in string form you can use the applet in virtually any web setting.
-The applet is also capable of contacting a MyPproxy server to retrieve a credential but for the single sign-on purposes of the TeraGrid User Portal it is more desirable to not require the user to authenticate at all."
+The applet is also capable of contacting a MyPproxy server to retrieve a credential but for the single sign-on purposes of the XSEDE User Portal it is more desirable to not require the user to authenticate at all."

 Several other TGUP-specific features were added to the portlet as well.
 An XML-RPC sever was written to